-Pigs for Sale Poland-China pigs, eligible to registration, ready to wean from ment it was provided that the mortgage lien held by plaintiffs should be fore-closed and the property sold to satisfy said judgment, the undersigned being appointed special commissioner to sell and property as he have provided sell part of town.
-Ask the County part of town.
-Ask the County Monday and Tuesday, January ico, according to the plat of said ad- 19th and 20th, "Back to God's Country," at the Cosy theatre.
-I will teach a class in Gregg or in anywise appertaining.
-Public notice is therefore hereby given that the undersigned will on the third day of the undersigned will on the undersigned will only the undersigned will be undersigned will be undersigned will be undersigned with the undersigned will be undersigned with the undersigned will be undersigned with the undersigned will be undersigned with the undersign month.
-See me at once and ar-New Mexico, at the hour of two o'clock range satisfactory hour.
+Pigs for Sale Poland-China pigs, eligible to egistration, ready to wean from first to fifteenth of December.
+You are invited to inspect these pigs at my residence in south part of town.
+Ask the County Agent then.
+J. P. Deen.
+Monday and Tuesday, January 19th and 20th, "Back to God's Country," at the Cosy theatre.
+I will teach a class in Gregg Shorthand beginning December 10th.
+Daily classes, \$7.50 per month.
+See me at once and arrange satisfactory hour.
 Helen Lindsey.
 WANTED - Small dwelling house, or lots or block, give price and location.
 George H. Joh, Portales.
 N. M. At the Cosy, Tuesday, December 9th, will be shown "Daddy Longlegs," featuring Mary Pickford.
 Matinee and evening.
-Dr. T. E. Presley, specialist, eye, ear, nose and throat, of Ros well, will be in Portales at Neer's FOR SALE or TRADE-One Studebaker automobile truck.
+Dr. T. E. Presley, specialist, eye, ear, nose and throat, of Ros well, will be in Portales at Neer's drug stose the 8th of each month.
+FOR SALE or TRADE-One Studebaker automobile truck.
 See Ed J. Neer.
-Special, at the Cosy theatre, Therefore, any and all persons interested in said estate, or the accounting 22th and 23d, "Auction of Souls."
-Monday and Tuesday, December Take along an Icy-Hot (Therday and date set for hearing and determost) bottle full of hot coffee these cool days when making all ing and petition for discharge, and all these cool days when making all and any such objections will be heard day drives, they are worth the money.
-We have them, pints and quarts.
-Braley's Service Station.
-"The Hoodlum," one of Mary Tuesday, December 29 and 30.
+Special, at the Cosy theatre, Monday and Tuesday, December 22th and 23d.
+"Auction of Souls."
+Take along an Icy-Hot (Thermost) bottle full of hot coffee these cool days when making all day drives, they are worth the money.
+We have them, pints Braley's Service and quarts.
+Station.
+"The Hoodlum," one of Mary this the 19th day of November, 1919.
+[SEAL] SETH A. MORRISON, Clerk.